compbiocore/idep/readme.md

 Wait until the script shows 'iDEP is ready.'
 It can take several hours, as the script installs dozens of R pacakges and also copies a large database automatically.

 3. Start system
+**iDEP is not compatible with docker-compose version 1.23** - newer and some older versions will work (1.24.0 is recommended).

 ```
 sudo docker-compose up -d --scale webapp=15
 ```